vadimkantorov/mpegflow/README.md

 --- | ---
 --help or -h | will output the usage info
---raw | will prevent motion vectors from being arranged in matrices --forcegrid8x8 | will force fine 8x8 grid --forcegrid16x16 | will force coarse 16x16 grid --occupancy | will append occupancy matrix after motion vector matrices --quiet | will suppress debug output
+--raw | will prevent motion vectors from being arranged in matrices --grid8x8 | will force fine 8x8 grid
+--occupancy | will append occupancy matrix after motion vector matrices --quiet | will suppress debug output